microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-connectors-api-postman.md

 ## Step 4: Configure authentication

-Set up the variables in Postman.
-This information is used to generate the access token.
+In this step, you set up the environment variables in Postman that you use to retrieve an access token.

 1. Select the **Microsoft Graph** tab and go to the **Variables** section.